A DISCUSSION OF

 CILVARINGZ – Initially we wanted the buyer to do whatever he wanted with it.
 But when we realised how much commercial interest there was, we began to understand that allowing it to play out in that way would undermine its trajectory as an art piece, even if no amount of replication could touch the original.
 We felt that retail commercialization and mass replication would dilute the status of the album as a one off work of art and compromise the integrity of our statement.

-CILVARINGZ – We thought long and hard about whether to defy art world conventions and transfer all rights to public release to the buyer.
+CILVARINGZ – We thought about whether to defy standard art world conventions and transfer all rights to public release to the buyer.
 But we genuinely felt that a swift public release after such a radical concept would neutralize the statement we are making.
 So we decided that the right to release the album would be transferred only after 88 years have passed.

 WHY 88 YEARS?